elastic/kibana/src/core/MIGRATION.md

 If a legacy API differs from its new platform equivalent, some refactoring will be required.
 The best outcome comes from updating the plugin code to use the new API, but if that's not practical now, you can also create a facade inside your new plugin definition that is shaped like the legacy API but powered by the new API.
 Once either of these things is done, that override can be removed from the shim.

-Eventually, all overrides will be removed and your `coreSetup` shim is entirely powered by `server.newPlatform.setup.core`.
+Eventually, all `__legacy` dependencies will be removed and your `coreSetup` shim is entirely powered by `server.newPlatform.setup.core`.

 ```ts
 init(server) {